waigania13/carmen/README.md

 Create a new Carmen object.
 Takes a hash of index objects to use, keyed by each `id`.
 Each index object should resemble the following:

     myindex: {
+      // Required.
+MBTiles instance to be used.
+      source: new MBTiles('./myindex.mbtiles'),

       // Optional.
 Set to `false` to skip this index for token queries.
       query: true,

       // Optional.
 Set to `false` to exclude this index from contexts.
       context: true,
-      // Required.
-MBTiles instance to be used.
-      source: new MBTiles('./myindex.mbtiles'),

       // Optional.
 Search weight.
 Higher = greater priority.
       weight: 2,

+      // Optional.
+Return a value to break ties between results.
+Higher values beat lower.
+      sortBy: function(data) { return data.myKey; },

       // Optional.
 Token filter.
 Return false to skip querying this index.
       filter: function(token) { return true; },

       // Optional.
 Map the feature data to a different output format.
       map: function(data) { return data; }
     }